Table of Contents

 With D.I.Y. kitty toothpaste, you can ensure it has only natural, healthy ingredients and no chemicals.
 It’s also more earth-friendly, as you are reducing the plastic packaging waste and shipping emissions that come with store-bought brands.

 Ingredients you can use in homemade cat toothpaste:

 - Coconut oil

-- Flavorings such as beef or chicken bouillon, mint, parsley, cinnamon, cloves
+- Flavorings such as beef or chicken bouillon and parsley

 (While many dog toothpaste recipes call for baking soda, there is some dispute about whether it’s OK for cat toothpaste.
 A small amount won’t hurt them, but too much could cause stomach upset.)